WebOrigami/docs/src/content/pattern/serve.md

 If the path ends in a slash like `foo/`, this produces the keys `["foo", "index.html"]`.

-## Traverse a graph
+## Traverse a tree

-We can then iteratively follow this array of keys through a deep graph to a final value:
+We can then iteratively follow this array of keys through a deep tree to a final value:

 ```{{'js'}}
 /* In src/deep/serve.js */